 Portland Living Building Murals

-Artist Jessilyn Brinkerhoff used our paint to create three murals for the PAE Living Building in downtown Portland, Oregon.
+Artist Jessilyn Brinkerhoff used ECOS Paints to create three murals for the PAE Living Building in downtown Portland, Oregon.
 She was kind enough to share some photos with us, along with some more information about the project:

 I was honored to paint for the new Portland Living Building, a truly incredible space that is paving the way for others to learn from.
 After a year in the making of outdoor research, site visits and design drafts, I created each mural to represent a local ecoregion.
 This series brings together my rural Oregon roots & natural history, love of these wild places and bold design inspired by the fibonacci spiral.